Chandinipriya6/xcel-analytics_app/README.md

 Excel Analytics Platform is a web application that allows users to upload `.xlsx` / `.xls` files, explore data fields, and create interactive visualizations (bar, pie, scatter, histogram, heatmap, 2D/3D charts).
 Users can save analysis history, download charts, and admins/superadmins can manage users and view dashboards.

-This README was created to be used in the project's GitHub repository.
-Replace any placeholder paths with actual paths in your repo (for example: `docs/screenshots/`).

 ---